joswr1ght/wwtracked/README.md

 ## Usage

 Using [Python](https://www.python.org/), run the `wwtracked.py` script, specifying a start date and an end date.
-The dates must be in the format YYYY-MM-DD.
+The dates must be in the format YYYY-MM-DD (with or without leading zeros).
-Do not supply a leading zero for months or days (e.g., use 2022-9-5, not 2022-09-05).

 You must also specify your Weight Watchers Java Web Token (JWT) as the third command-line argument.
 In the GIF example I include the JWT as a shell variable using `$JWT`.